 What if I think I am not good enough to be accepted?

 The Springfield Youth Orchestras and Children’s Chorus encourage ANY student that has an interest in making music to audition.
 WE ARE NOT LOOKING FOR PERFECTION IN AUDITIONS!
 For our instrumental students, we are looking for students who have a basic understanding of how to read music, good control of their basic scales, and a great attitude!
 For our chorus members, we want students that have a good ear, projection, great attitude, and are willing to learn how to work in an ensemble!

-For the 2021-2022 auditions, students will have the option to do a recorded audition in Spring 2021, or a regular in-person audition in the Fall 2021.
+For the 2021-2022 auditions, students will do video submissions to be accepted into the SYO/SCC program.
+There are many advantages to being able to record your audition at home, as you are able to record your videos on your own time and patience.
 Please DO NOT be afraid to audition!
 We are not expecting perfection from our musicians.
-We want every student to succeed!!
+We want every student to succeed!

 What are the audition requirements?

 In general, it is preferred that students in the SYO/SCC program are currently receiving instruction in their band, orchestra and chorus programs at school, or taking lessons with a private instructor.
 However, this is not required.

 Musicians from the Springfield Symphony Orchestra will be providing online 30-minute Zoom Lessons through the SSO Virtual Conservatory to assist students who are preparing for their audition!!!
 These lessons are one-on-one with an experienced and encouraging musician from the SSO.
 We highly recommend that students who do not currently take private lessons to take advantage of this opportunity.
 The first lesson is FREE, and every subsequent lesson will be $28 per 30 minute lesson.